 What will your creditors do if you miss payments from your DMP?

-If you have been making agreed payments into your Debt Management Plan for 6 or so months most of your creditors should have stopped or at least reduced their interest charges.
+Where you have been making agreed payments into a Debt Management Plan (DMP) for 6 or so months, most of your creditors should stop or at least reduce their interest charges.

 If you now miss payments for whatever reason your creditors will treat this as you breaking the agreement.
-As a result it might mean that they start to add interest on to your accounts again.
-More negotiating would then have to take place with your creditors before they will agree to stop interest for a second time.
+As a result it might mean that they start to add interest again or even restart collections action.

 How will your DMP company react if you miss payments?

-BMD Tip: If you miss payments and the charity you are working with will not continue to management your plan, you can always start up again with a different commercial company.
+If you miss DMP payments and the charity you are working with will not continue to help, you can always start a new plan up again with a commercial company.